Quantum Entanglement Dynamics of Spacetime and Matter: Emergence of classical Einstein equation from spacetime-matter entanglement

 which is identical in form to the Frodden-Gosh-Perez relation \cite{FGP}.

-The celebrated work by Jacobson \cite{Jacobson} shows that the input of the Unruh temperature and Eq.~(\ref{deltaS}) gives the classical Einstein equation.
+The celebrated work by Jacobson \cite{Jacobson} shows that the input of the Unruh temperature and Eq.~\ref{deltaS} gives the classical Einstein equation.
 This then means that our theory of quantum gravity has a correct classical limit.
 A similar result was obtained within the context of loop quantum gravity \cite{Rovelli-Unruh,Smolin-Unruh}.
-There is an interesting alternative to the above reasoning: if $\left\vert \mathrm{G},s\right\rangle $\ is, instead, an energy eigenvector of gravity's Hamiltonian $H_{\mathrm{G} }$, following the above arguments yields $\delta\left\langle H_{\mathrm{G} }\right\rangle \equiv\delta E_{\mathrm{G}}=\frac{ac^{2}}{8\pi G} \delta\mathbf{A}$ with the help of the energy-area relation derived in loop quantum gravity \cite{Bianchi12,Rovelli-Unruh,Smolin-Unruh}, provided that $\rho_{\mathrm{G}}$ is still a thermal state at the Unruh temperature $T_{U}$.
-In this case, while one recovers the same Bekenstein-Hawking area law as in Eq.~(\ref{BH-area}), the energy spectra of gravity and matter have to be identical.
+Moreover, if $\left\vert \mathrm{G},s\right\rangle $\ is, instead, an energy eigenvector of gravity's Hamiltonian $H_{\mathrm{G} }$ (see Section {\bf 5}), following the above arguments and Eq.~\ref{HgHmg0} yields $\delta \left\langle H_{\mathrm{G}}\right\rangle \equiv\delta E_{\mathrm{G}} =-\frac{ac^{2}}{8\pi G}\delta\mathbf{A}$ with the help of the energy-area relation derived in loop quantum gravity \cite{Bianchi12,Rovelli-Unruh,Smolin-Unruh}.
+In this case, while one recovers the same Bekenstein-Hawking area law as in Eq.~\ref{BH-area}, the mean energy of gravity has to be identical to that of matter, but of opposite sign such that \textit{the total mean energy of the whole gravity+matter system is exactly zero}.